nadegeguiglielmoni/GraphUnzip/README.md

 positional arguments:
   command     Sub-command must be one of:
               unzip (untangle the GFA file),
-              purge (retain only haploid contigs),
-              extract (extract haploid assembly with a close reference genome), HiC-IM (to prepare Hi-C data) or
+              HiC-IM (to prepare Hi-C data) or
               linked-reads-IM (to prepare linked reads data)